Skip to main content

 • Diplomats

-• Recipients of money from the Education and Skills Funding Agency (as long as they are under 25)
+• People receiving training funded by the Education and Skills Funding Agency (if under 25)

-If you or somebody in your household falls into one of these categories, you may not have to pay council tax at all, or you may be eligible for a partial reduction.
+If you or somebody in your household falls into one of these categories, you may not have to pay council tax at all, or you may qualify for a partial reduction.

-There are also income support programmes in place for people that are struggling financially.
-If you are unable to afford your bills, see whether you are eligible for Universal Credit, Child Benefit, Child Tax Credit, and Housing Benefit, as well as a CTR.
+There are also income support programmes for people who are struggling financially.
+If you cannot afford your bills, check whether you are eligible for Universal Credit, Child Benefit, Child Tax Credit, and Housing Benefit, as well as a CTR.

-Many people find themselves in council tax arrears because they have not claimed all of the financial assistance that they are entitled to.
-With a bit of extra help, you may be able to avoid the situation in the first place.
+Many people end up in council tax arrears simply because they have not claimed all of the financial help they are entitled to.
+With a bit of extra support, you may be able to avoid the situation entirely.

-Council tax arrears can quickly build up and if you are unable to repay them, you need to explore debt management solutions.
-An IVA (Individual Voluntary Arrangement) is one of the options for dealing with council tax debt.
+Council tax arrears can quickly build up, and if you are unable to repay them, you may need to explore formal debt management solutions.
+An IVA (Individual Voluntary Arrangement) is one option for dealing with council tax debt alongside other debts you owe.
+You can find out more about what debts can be included in an IVA in our separate guide.

-An Insolvency Practitioner will assess your finances and determine how much you can afford to pay each month.
+A licensed Insolvency Practitioner will assess your finances and determine how much you can afford to pay each month.
 They will then make an offer to your creditors and, in most cases, negotiate a portion of the debt to be written off.
-If your creditors agree to the IVA, you can start making monthly payments.
-Ordinarily, you will pay the debt over a period of five to six years, after which you will be debt free.
-During your IVA, you are also protected against further action, including bailiffs.
+If your creditors agree to the IVA, you make monthly payments over a typical period of five to six years, after which any remaining qualifying debt is written off.
+During your IVA, you are also protected against further enforcement action, including bailiffs.

 Still Need Help With Council Tax Arrears?

-If you are having difficulty with council tax arrears, Swift Debt Help can give you the advice you need.
-Our experts will discuss different debt management solutions with you and guide you through the process, so you can be debt free.
+If you are having difficulty with council tax arrears, Swift Debt Help can point you in the right direction.
+Our team will discuss different debt management solutions with you and guide you through the process, so you can work towards becoming debt free.
 Fill out the contact form below and we will get back to you soon.

 Request a Debt Assessment